aldenho52/aldenho52/README.md

 Here is What I'm Working On:

-- 🔭 I’m currently working as ... a FrontEnd Engineer at AdviNowMedical!
+- 🔭 I’m currently working as ... a full-stack engineer at Reelay!
 - 👯 I’m looking to collaborate on ...
 Web Applications
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... haldeno.52@gmail.com